mcgilldinglab/MATES/README.md

 ## ref_path(optional): <str> only needed for self generated reference, provide path to reference.
 By default TE reference is of name 'TE_intronic.csv'.
 ```
 ## Tutorials
+### Customize the reference genome for the species of interest.
+Please refer to the [tutorial of building TE and Gene reference genome](https://github.com/mcgilldinglab/MATES/blob/main/tutorial/reference_downloading.md).

 ### Walkthrough Example
 From loading data to downstream analysis.
 Please refer to [Example](https://github.com/mcgilldinglab/MATES/blob/main/example) Section for deatils.